-We’re growing things!
-Yes we are!
-We’re bursting at the seams with tomatoes, spinach, radishes, carrots… and more!
+We’re growing things.
+Our garden is bursting at the seams with tomatoes, spinach, radishes, carrots and more.
 It’s been so wonderful to walk outside my door and grab the veggies for dinner!
-My fave plant so far: radishes.
-I used to think they were pretty lame… until we realized we could eat the greens too!
-They grow really fast.
-Super easy to grow.
+My favorite vegetable to grow has been radishes.
+I haven’t always liked them, but we recently realized the greens are delicious when sauteed with some garlic.

 - Gloves and an old rag